fluffy/blinky/design.md

 - in on, turn off, load syncOutOffset

 on each Aux SyncMon
-* save aux 32+16 bit timer in AuxSyncMon auxSeconds, auxMicroseconds
+* save aux 32 bit timer in AuxSyncMon auxSeconds

 On each Main Timer rollover
 * reset ms time and offset by syncOutOffset